rancher/fleet-docs/docs/ref-gitrepo.md

   # The service account that will be used to perform this deployment.
   # This is the name of the service account that exists in the
   # downstream cluster in the cattle-fleet-system namespace.
 It is assumed
-  # this service account already exists so it should be create before
+  # this service account already exists so it should be created beforehand,
-  # hand, most likely coming from another git repo registered with
+  # for instance coming from another git repo registered with
   # the Fleet manager.
+  # If no service account is configured, Fleet checks for a service account
+  # named "fleet-default".
   #
   # serviceAccount: moreSecureAccountThanClusterAdmin